 Shopping in Granada

-Although Granada is most famous for the Alhambra, flamenco and free tapas, there is also some great shopping to be found here and one of the great advantages of this city is its a manageable size.
+Although Granada is most famous for the Alhambra, flamenco and free tapas, there is also some fantastic shopping to be found here and one of the great advantages of this city is its a manageable size.
 Whether you are looking for groceries, handbags, souvenirs, guitars, ceramics, spices or some good old fashioned high street-style retail therapy, you won’t have far to go.

 Cuencos pequeños de Fajalauza | CC Lourdes Cardenal